phe-sto/CoBOL-GraalVM/README.md

     Packaged  Mar 07 2021 20:31:04 UTC
     C version "9.3.0"

-### Compiling CoBOL C intermediate, LLVM intermediate representation and it's execution
+### Compiling CoBOL C intermediate, LLVM intermediate representation and its execution

 Let's use the Mandelbrot set implemented in CoBOL as an example, see *mandelbrotset.cbl*: